kcplAgs/AggieStudy/README.md

 # AggieStudy

-A website that provides Aggies with resources for studying.
+A website that provides Aggies with resources for studying with practice exams from past years and by topic.